JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_5.md

 ## VI.

 20\.
-'Offer up a sacrifice, O Spitama Zarathu_s_tra! unto this spring of mine, Ardvi Sûra Anâhita . . . .
+'Offer up a sacrifice, O Spitama Zarathu<i>s</i>tra! unto this spring of mine, Ardvi Sûra Anâhita . . . .

 21\.
 'To her did Haoshyangha, the Paradhâta [^294], offer up a sacrifice on the enclosure [^295] of the Hara [^296], with a hundred male horses, a thousand oxen, and ten thousand lambs.